jakubstastka/Coin-Toss-Sim/README.md

 4. Implement SQLite support for coin tosses, so it does not crash when you flip the coin 100 milion times.
 (DONE using Peewee ORM)
 5. The script should remember if you try to cheat it - toss the coin zero number of times, negative number of times, or you try to feed the input different data type other than INT.
 6. Implement Lady Luck type of figure.
 There should be a change that she would favour one side of coin over the other.
 7. Lady Luck will remember if you try to toss the coin "wrong" amount of times (zero, negative number, etc.).
-With rising number of "wrong" tosses there will be a higher chance of her allowing you to toss the coin.
-Random events will occur - coin dissappears, turns into something else, etc.
+With rising number of "wrong" tosses there will be a higher chance of her not allowing you to toss the coin.
+Also random events will occur - coin dissappears, turns into something else, etc.
+8. Implement a formula, that will check "good" tosses against "wrong" tosses.
+9. When treshhold in point 8 is reached, a text-based adventure game will open up.
-8. More to come.
+10. More to come.

 ### Credits and thanks
 This project couldn't have been done without me, so I would like to thank me for writing it and navigating bravely the treatcherous waters of it all.